vb-consulting/NpgsqlRest/README.md

 - **Error Handling**.
 Advanced PostgreSQL error code mapping to HTTP status codes.
 - **Custom Headers**.
 Configurable request/response header management in your database declarations.
 - **IP Tracking**.
 Client IP address parameter or PostgreSQL connection context for tracking.
+- **CRUD Support for Tables and View**.
+Generate REST Endpoints for tables and views, to insert, update, select with conflict resolutions (on conflict do update or do nothing).
 - **.NET Library Integration**.
 Version with core features implemented as .NET Nuget library for .NET project integration.

 And more!